michaelyatco/choredoor/ChoreDoor3 table.md

 }
 ```

-Task: For the sake of CSS-best practices, move the `.door-frame` selector in the __style.css__ fileto the bottom of the file so that the CSS selectors now read in the order that you would see them in your __index.html__ file.
+Task: For the sake of CSS-best practices, move the `.door-frame` selector in the __style.css__ file to the bottom of the file so that the CSS selectors now read in the order that you would see them in your __index.html__ file.

 Phew!
 That was a healthy amount of __HTML__ and __CSS__ additions but your game is beginning to look pretty stylish with a logical display of different features.
 Way to put your __HTML__ and __CSS__ skills to work!